-ON THIS PAGE: You will find information about how many people, including children, learn they have this type of cancer each year and some general survival information.
+ON THIS PAGE: You will find information about how many people learn they have osteosarcoma each year and some general survival information.
 Remember, survival rates depend on several factors.
-To see other pages in this guide, use the colored boxes on the right side of your screen, or click “Next” at the bottom.
+To see other pages, use the menu on the side of your screen.

 Cancer survival statistics should be interpreted with caution.
 These estimates are based on data from thousands of people with this type of cancer in the United States, but the actual risk for a particular individual may differ.
 It is not possible to tell a person how long he or she will live with osteosarcoma.
 Because the survival statistics are measured in five-year intervals, they may not represent advances made in the treatment or diagnosis of this cancer.
 Learn more about understanding statistics .